KshitijKarthick/Comic-Finder/README.md

 ## Working :
   * Client sends a GET request with the string, server responds back with the comic URL.

+## Execution :
+'''
+# Install MongoDB
+# Set up the Server and the Database with the xkcd info
+    > cd Comic-Finder
+    > sudo pip install -r requirements.txt
+    > mongorestore xkcd
+    > python server.py
+# Open the Browser at localhost:5000
+'''

 ## To Do :
   * Database Implementation.
   * Crawling through the Transcripts of the Comics.